openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint as defined in (#batch-credential-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Deferred Credential Endpoint as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
 * `notification_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Notification Endpoint as defined in (#notification_endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Notification Endpoint.
+* `credential_response_encryption`: OPTIONAL.
+Object containing information whether the Credential Issuer supports encryption of the Credential and Batch Credential Response on top of TLS.
-* `credential_response_encryption_alg_values_supported`: OPTIONAL.
-Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
+  * `alg_values_supported`: REQUIRED.
+Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
-* `credential_response_encryption_enc_values_supported`: OPTIONAL.
-Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
+  * `enc_values_supported`: REQUIRED.
+Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
-* `require_credential_response_encryption`: OPTIONAL.
-Boolean value specifying whether the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request, with `true` indicating support.
-When the value is `true`, `credential_response_encryption_alg_values_supported` parameter MUST also be provided.
-If omitted, the default value is `false`.
+  * `encryption_required`: REQUIRED.
+Boolean value specifying whether the Credential Issuer requires the additional encryption on top of TLS for the Credential Response.
+If the value is `true`, the Credential Issuer requires the encryption for every Credential Response and therefore the Wallet MUST provide encryption keys in the Credential Request.
+If the value is `false`, the Wallet MAY chose whether it provides encryption keys or not.
 * `credential_identifiers_supported`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.
 * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.